Baychester Avenue station: Station layout

 The station has two side platforms and three tracks with space for a fourth.
 It is on an embankment with a cut in the embankment for the street to run below (Baychester Avenue).
 The station, served by the 5 train at all times, is between Gun Hill Road to the south and Eastchester–Dyre Avenue to the north.

 Exit

 The station house is on street level below the platforms and tracks on their extreme north end.
 A staircase from each platform goes down to an underpass, where on the Dyre Avenue-bound side, a single exit-only turnstile leads to a set of doors to the streets.
 The main fare control area is on the Manhattan-bound side.
 It has a set of doors to the underpass, another to the platform stairs, a turnstile bank, token booth, and doors to the streets.

+It is one of the only five stations (Eastchester–Dyre Avenue, Baychester Avenue, Gun Hill Road, Pelham Parkway and Morris Park) in the whole NYC subway that don't have at least a booth that is staffed 24 hours per day, 7 days per week.